LPN Med-Surg Full-time

 Education: Graduate of accredited school of nursing.
 Experience: 1 year preferred with medical surgical nursing.
 Licenses, Certifications and/or Registrations: Current registration to practice nursing as a Licensed Practical Nurse within the State of Florida.
 Current BLS.
 ACLS and PALS recommended.
 Specialized Knowledge and Skills: 30 hour IV therapy course required.
 Computer skills.
 Supervises (Headcount): Supervises (Job titles): CNA’s Interrelations/Contacts: Includes, but not limited to: other staff members, physicians, patients, families and ancillary departments.
 For Direct Patient Care Positions Only: Must have the knowledge and skills necessary to provide patient care as defined by job responsibilities and performance standards in this job description to include Patient Safety Performance Standards for the identified population served below: Pre-term/High Risk Neonate Neonate (newborn to 28 days) Pediatric (One month to 12 years) Young Adult (18 to 35 years) Adult (35 to 65 years) Geriatric (65 years and over) ESSENTIAL FUNCTIONS OF COMPETENT PERFORMANCE FOR THIS POSITION Uses at least two patient identifiers (name, date of birth and wristband) whenever administering medications or blood products; taking blood samples and other specimens for clinical testing; or providing any other treatments or procedures.
 Labels all specimens with patient identification, collector’s initials and time of collection before taking to lab.
 Performs reassessments based on the dynamics of the patient’s condition.
 Vital signs, cardiac monitoring and pain management should reflect patient’s clinical condition.
 Documents pain reassessment on all patients after interventions/medications as required by policy.
 Patient education and care plan is continuously created, reviewed and revised daily and PRN on each patient assigned on unit.
 Provides direct patient care in an organized and timely manner.
 Demonstrates necessary skills in providing age appropriate care and documents per unit policy including linen changes, ADLs, obtaining specimens etc. with minimal supervision.
 Initiates and assists with emergency measures as directed by RN in charge.
 Has a thorough understanding of all equipment on acute care units, including but not limited to; beds, scales, IV pumps, enteral feeding pumps, SCDs, respiratory equipment, etc. Can initiate and maintain a sterile field and assist the physician as necessary with suturing, chest tube insertion, lumbar puncture, etc. Maintains current knowledge of medications and their correct administration based on age specific criteria, patient clinical condition and safety policy.
 Ensures that nursing performs daily/nightly narcotic medication reconciliation checks with another licensed nurse to verify correct administration/documentation of scheduled drugs.
 Performs AccuChek testing per policy, ensures that controls are dated with opened and expiration date; responds and documents any actions taken in response to results.
 Labels all medications, medication containers (e.g., syringes, medicine cups, basins) or other solutions on and off the sterile field in procedural settings.
 Compiles a complete list of the patient’s medications to assist in reconciliation of medications across the continuum of care.
 Prioritizes activities for proper balance of patient care activities/assignments within assigned shift.
 Maintains and updates patient charts per unit policy.
 Checks each chart for completeness prior to releasing record to health information.
 Provides complete documentation on nurse’s notes, flow sheets and graphic sheets.
 Transcribes physician orders for medications to the MAR correctly; charting correct medication, dose, route, frequency and timing all doses to be given correctly.
 Maintains current knowledge of medical staff approved hospital pharmacy formulary and uses correct substitutions when indicated.
 Provides a safe environment for patients and family members.
 Reduce the risk of patient falls by keeping patient rooms and areas free of excess clutter, removes trash at the end of shift Complies with infection control standards, performs personal safety precautions (PPE) appropriately.
 Takes professional responsibility to wear personal protective equipment based on potential risk exposure.
 Follows infection control standards by washing hands or using alcohol gel between all patients and before/after performing any procedures.
 Provides appropriate discharge instructions to patients and family members in a timely manner.
 Includes instructions and referrals based on patient/family needs and physician orders.
 Notifies physicians or caretakers of all critical test or lab results in a timely manner and verifies understanding by having physician repeat values back as same.
 Documents the communication and information reported in patient record.
 Gives accurate and complete patient report to any nurse assuming responsibility for any patient.
 Provides accurate information and includes an opportunity for questions to be asked/answered.
 Ensure shift duties are completed to include stocking, narcotic count, crash cart and ensuring that refrigerator temperatures are checked on a daily basis.
 Assists new personnel orient to department, reviews and completes skills assessments for new personnel, and reports educational needs and concerns to nurse manager.
 Assists other staff members keep work area clean and tidy.
 Uses break room for all meals and snacks.
 Removes personal items from work area when shift complete.
 Dates all personal food/drink kept in the staff refrigerator and disposes of such in a timely manner.
 Stays focused on hospital duties and patients while at work.
 Keeps personal phone calls (hospital phone and cell phone) and taking care of personal business at a minimum while on assigned shift.
 Demonstrates reliability by giving advance notices of absences, appropriate uses of computerized time system, avoids tardiness, and completes shift without unnecessary overtime.
 Avoids clutter, picks up after self, cleans examination rooms between patients and helps maintain general cleanliness of the department.
 Adheres to departmental dress code and keeps ID badge visible at all times.
 Attends and participates meetings and in services as scheduled for nursing and Med/Surg staff.
 Commits to outstanding guest relations and customer service; demonstrates the customer service program in an effort to meet the expectations of patients, visitors, and fellow associates; maintains courteous and professional conduct.
 Demonstrates teamwork; supports, assists, and praises fellow associates whenever possible; feels a sense of ownership and takes pride in the hospital and the unit; looks beyond assigned tasks to achieve goals.
 Supports and promotes the Mission, Vision, and Values; adheres to all hospital policies and procedures; commits to the Standards of Conduct; maintains professional appearance Northwest Florida Community Hospital is committed to the principle of equal employment opportunity for all employees and to providing employees with a work environment free of discrimination and harassment.
 All employment decisions at Northwest Florida Community Hospital are based on business needs, job requirements and individual qualifications, without regard to race, color, religion or belief, national, social or ethnic origin, sex (including pregnancy), age, physical, mental or sensory disability, HIV Status, sexual orientation, gender identity and/or expression, marital, civil union or domestic partnership status, past or present military service, family medical history or genetic information, family or parental status, or any other status protected by the laws or regulations in the locations where we operate.
 Northwest Florida Community Hospital will not tolerate discrimination or harassment based on any of these characteristics.
 We encourage applicants of all ages.
 In addition, as part of our commitment to quality and excellence, Northwest Florida Community Hospital will continue to maintain a safe, healthy environment for you by requiring all applicants, who are tentatively selected for a position, to submit to a criminal history check and screening for illegal drug use prior to appointment for a job.
 By submitting an application for employment with Northwest Florida Community Hospital, you acknowledge that if you have been convicted of a felony or misdemeanor of moral turpitude (excluding minor traffic violations), or are subject to pending criminal charges for any of the following offenses within or outside the state of Florida, you may be ineligible for employment with Northwest Florida Community Hospital.
 Criminal offenses may include murder, abduction for immoral purposes, assault, battery, robbery, pandering, arson, crimes against nature involving children, taking indecent liberties with children, abuse and neglect of children, failure to secure medical attention for an injured child, sexual assault, obscenity offenses, crimes against the person, crimes against property, crimes involving fraud, crimes involving health and safety, crimes involving morals and decency, abuse or neglect of an incapacitated adult, crimes related to healthcare, listed by any Federal agency as debarred, excluded or ineligible for participation in federally funded health programs.
 Final confirmation of any job offer will be contingent upon the successful completion of all pre-employment requirements, including a pre-employment drug screening and background screening.
 Failure to submit to either screening, falsification of any screening information, or a positive finding on a drug test will result in removal from consideration for employment for a period of one year. https://info.flclearinghouse.com

-LPN Med Surg Inpatient Surgery
+Med Surg LPN

 As the nation’s largest private employer of Registered Nurses, we’re honored by the trust of over 100,000 nurses and committed to supporting safe, high-quality care for which they can practice.
 That’s why more than 80% of our hospitals earn an A or B Leapfrog safety grade, rank in the top 5% nationally for patient outcomes through Health Grades , or are recognized as Magnet or Pathway to Excellence facilities.
 Join us!
-It is an exciting time to be a nurse at HCA Healthcare!
-Come unlock your career potential and see how rewarding it can be to reach your personal and professional goals.
-Help to advance the practice of nursing and improve positive outcomes for your patients as a (an) LPN Med Surg Inpatient Surgery.
-We want your knowledge and expertise!
-Job Summary and Qualifications We are seeking a dynamic LPN to join our team.
-We need a compassionate and reliable nurse to provide care and treatment to ill, injured, and recovering adults in our patient centered care model.
-In this role you will be required to make clinical assessments of situations and manage treatment under the direct supervision of a Registered Nurse.
-You would be part of a phenomenal team that works hard to support each other while providing excellent care to our patients in a collaborative manner.
-In this role you will: Provide appropriate information to assist the Registered Nurse in the preparation and maintenance of an effective patient care plan.
-Reinforce instructions given to the patient by the physician and Registered Nurse and refers new needs for instruction to the Registered Nurse.
-May administer prescribe medications to patients under the specific policies and procedures.
-Taking and recording the patients’ vital signs such as: blood pressure, temperature, weight, height and prescription.
-Taking lab samples from patients including blood and urine samples.
-What qualifications you will need: Licensed Practical / Vocational Nurse (LPN / LVN) Vocational School Graduate Basic Cardiac Life Support, or BCLS Instructor must be obtained within 30 days of employment start date IV Certification must be obtained within 90 days of employment start date Benefits HCA Florida Gulf Coast Hospital, offers a total rewards package that supports the health, life, career and retirement of our colleagues.
+Job Summary and Qualifications As a Licensed Practical Nurse/Licensed Vocational Nurse (LPN/LVN) at HCA Healthcare, you’ll play a key role in delivering safe, high-quality care that puts patients first.
+Your clinical skills, attention to detail, and compassionate presence help create healing experiences and support a team that’s committed to the care and improvement of human life.
+Your responsibilities will include: Providing focused nursing care for patients with complex needs by administering medications, managing lines or drains, and assisting with interventions like cardiac monitoring or respiratory support Closely observing patients for subtle changes in status — including shifts in heart rhythm, oxygen levels, or neurological signs — and escalating concerns quickly to support early intervention Documenting timely, accurate updates that help the care team coordinate effectively in a high-acuity environment Helping patients and families understand complex conditions and recovery steps with clarity and comfort Working closely with RNs, providers, and specialists to stabilize patients and guide them through the transition from intensive care toward recovery What qualifications you will need: Basic Cardiac Life Support must be obtained within 30 days of employment start date (LPN/LVN) Licensed Practical or Vocational Nurse Associate Degree, or Registered Nurse Diploma, or Vocational School Graduate Benefits Frankfort Regional Medical Center, offers a total rewards package that supports the health, life, career and retirement of our colleagues.
 The available plans and programs include: Comprehensive benefits for medical, prescription drug, dental, vision, behavioral health and telemedicine services Wellbeing support, including free counseling and referral services Time away from work programs for paid time off, paid family leave, long- and short-term disability coverage and leaves of absence Savings and retirement resources , including a 401(k) Plan with a 100% match on 3% to 9% of pay (based on years of service), Employee Stock Purchase Plan, flexible spending accounts, preferred banking partnerships, retirement readiness tools, rollover support and financial wellbeing counseling Education support through tuition assistance, student loan assistance, certification support, dependent scholarships and a partnership with Galen College of Nursing Additional benefits for fertility and family building, adoption assistance, life insurance, supplemental health protection plans, auto and home insurance, legal counseling, identity theft protection and consumer discounts Learn more about Employee Benefits Note: Eligibility for benefits may vary by location.
-"There is so much good to do in the world and so many different ways to do it." - Dr. Thomas Frist, Sr. HCA Healthcare Co-Founder HCA Florida Gulf Coast Hospital is a 238-bed acute care hospital.
-For 40 years, we have served Bay County and the surrounding communities.
-We are an accredited facility offering comprehensive care.
-This includes advanced cardiac assessment and treatment.
-We offer certified womens services.
-Our hospital has dedicated spaces for adult and pediatric emergency services.
-We are certified in Advanced Primary Stroke Care.
-Our hospital is accredited as a Comprehensive Breast Care Center.
-We are the areas only Accredited Chest Pain Center with Primary PCI and Resuscitation.
-Other services that we offer include orthopedic care and joint replacement, robotic surgery, cardiac, vascular, and interventional services.
-We are home to the only Pediatric ER in the community.
-We have the only Level III Neonatal Intensive Care Unit (NICU) and Pediatric Intensive Care Unit in the region.
-Together, we continue to raise the bar in healthcare.
-HCA Healthcare has been recognized as one of the World’s Most Ethical Companies® by the Ethisphere Institute more than ten times.
+"There is so much good to do in the world and so many different ways to do it." - Dr. Thomas Frist, Sr. HCA Healthcare Co-Founder Frankfort Regional Medical Center has provided quality healthcare services for over 40 years.
+We give patients access to trained physicians and advanced technology.
+Our 170+ bed hospital is one of the regions leading acute care facilities in Central Kentucky.
+Frankfort Regional has built an excellent reputation for outstanding subspecialty services.
+In addition, we have an exceptional network of quality primary care physicians in both family practice and internal medicine.
+We are consistently named as one of the Best Places to Work in Kentucky.
+At Frankfort Regional Medical Center, our care like family culture extends to our patients, our people and our community.
+We are committed to each other because when we join together, our patients are cared for in the safest and most compassionate way.
+HCA Healthcare has been recognized as one of the Worlds Most Ethical Companies® by the Ethisphere Institute more than ten times.
 In recent years, HCA Healthcare spent an estimated 3.7 billion in cost for the delivery of charitable care, uninsured discounts, and other uncompensated expenses.
 Be a part of an organization that leverages our size to make a real impact in our industry!
-Our Talent Acquisition team is reviewing applications for our LPN Med Surg Inpatient Surgery opening.
+Our Talent Acquisition team is reviewing applications for our Med Surg LPN opening.
 Submit your application today and help advance the practice of nursing.
 We are an equal opportunity employer.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.